att/netarbiter/README.md

 # How to run
 1. Setup
- 1. Add your private key (e.g., id_rsa.pub) to each server's authorized_keys.
+ 1. Copy your public key (i.e., id_rsa.pub) to each server's authorized_keys.
  2. Store all hosts' domain names (or IP addresses) to an inventory file "all"
  3. Create an inventory file for each link between two sites.
   This file is for route-create.yml and route-destroy.yml